scardine/django-ember-tag/README.md

 django-ember-tag
 ================

-Simple helper tag for using ember in django templates
+Simple helper tag for using ember in django templates (I hate {% verbatim %}).

 Install
 -------